mdtanker/polartoolkit/docs/contributing.md

 2) `MINOR` version when you add functionality in a backward compatible manner
 3) `PATCH` version when you make backward compatible bug fixes

-The following will occur based on your commit message:
+While we decide this manually, generally the following will occur based on commit messages in your PR:
-* `BREAKING CHANGE: ` will always result in a `MAJOR` release

 * `feat` will always result in a `MINOR` release
 * `fix` will always result in a `PATCH` release